 4. Install a pull-out bin

 Perhaps instead of a shelf, you may want to install a pull-out bin?
-If you have a stand alone bin in the middle of your kitchen, switching to a pull-out bin under your kitchen sink is more discrete and can help keep smells at bay.
+If you have a stand alone bin in the middle of your kitchen, switching to a pull-out bin under your kitchen sink is more discreet and can help keep smells at bay.
 There are plenty of options on the market to suit your cupboard size and budget.
 Dan in the team recently installed this pull-out bin from Hafele Home and is officially in love, especially because it has a liftable lid and two compartments to sort rubbish.

 5. Utilise removable hooks